AlexandraaLupu/PrologZebraPuzzle/README.md

 # PrologZebraPuzzle

-# A solution for the bonus task at Functional and Logic Programming subject at university
+A solution for the bonus task at Functional and Logic Programming subject at university.
-# I had to find the solution for the Zebra Puzzle using Prolog
+I had to find the solution for the Zebra Puzzle using Prolog.

-# Task:
 # Date Night
-# Five couples are next to each other on a date night.
+Five couples are next to each other on a date night.
-# Each couple is at a table that has a flower and they are eating pasta and drinking wine.
+Each couple is at a table that has a flower and they are eating pasta and drinking wine.
-# Follow the clues to find out which wine they are drinking and which pasta they are eating.
+Follow the clues to find out which wine they are drinking and which pasta they are eating.

-/*
 	1. The couple drinking French wine is exactly to the left of the couple who has been dating for 3 years.
 	2. At one of the ends is the table that has the Red flower.